What Are Opiates?

 This is because Naltrexone is most effective when opioids have been completely removed from the body.

-As part of a comprehensive treatment plan, Naltrexone is only used when counseling and social support programs are in place.
+As part of a comprehensive treatment plan, Naltrexone is only used when counselling and social support programs are in place.

 Dealing With Pain In Recovery